top of page

 THE POWER OF MEMORY

 The only way we can evolve and be happy is by using the power of memory.
 We need to have a point of comparison within ourselves.
-If we can’t compare what was with what is or what might be, we will not be able to be thankful for the life we are living; or realize that a change in thinking and action is needed.
+If we can’t compare what was with what is or what might be, we will not be able to be thankful for the life we are living or realize that a change in thinking and action is needed.

 The human brain stores memories the same way a computer does.
 We think and decide which memory to pull up.
-However, it’s important to note that traumatic memories have a much stronger pull.
+However, it’s important to note that traumatic memories have a stronger pull.

 The challenge for us is to understand how to access a memory that reveals a more accurate truth, a memory with less judgements.